Edz1984/PortfolioProjects/README.md

 <h3>Advance Excel Financial Dashboard</h3>
 <ul>
 <h4>The first dashboard Analysis for income sources:</h4>
-<li>dynamic web chart analyzes in detail all sources of income and the percentage of each source and highlights the source with the highest value.</li>
+<li>Dynamic web chart analyzes in detail all sources of income and the percentage of each source and highlights the source with the highest value.</li>
-<li>a Creative Doughnut chart showing the achieved percentage from the target.</li>
+<li>A Creative Doughnut chart showing the achieved percentage from the target.</li>
-<li>dashboard title and description</li>
+<li>Dashboard title and description</li>
 <li>Total Income amount and the target</li>
-<li>a line chart Income by months</li>
+<li>A line chart Income by months</li>
 <li>Total counts and percentage of Income Sources items.</li>
 <li>Average of monthly income </li>
 <li>a Bar chart showing the Monthly operating profits and the total amount</li>